hamshad/type_creater/README.md

 ## Step 4: Enter your JSON in single line

-Enter your JSON file in single line (the terminal will give you option to paste as single line or multiple)
+Enter your JSON data and press enter

 ## TADA! :tada: